 Life Insurance for Physician Residents

-Obtaining life insurance for physician residents and those in fellowship programs is very important.
-Now is a perfect time, especially if married and with children.
-At this point in a career, there is a net worth of zero or even less than zero.
+Purchasing life insurance as a physician resident or while in a fellowship program is a very important decision.
+It is a perfect time, especially if you are married and have children.
+At this point in a career, there is small net worth or a net worth of zero or even less than zero.
 Student loans may disappear at death, but mortgage loans and consumer loans are assessed against the value of the estate.
-A surviving spouse most likely co-signs these loans.
+And, a surviving spouse most likely co-signs these loans.

 Should I buy individual life insurance as a medical resident?